Natujenge/natujenge-oyf-guide/apis/part-1-databases-overview.md

 ## MySQL Commands and SQL Statements

+_NOTE: In case you are using a different DBMS, consider the equivalent commands and queries._

 In this section, we will use MySQL to illustrate some of the database concepts and below some of the commands that are helpful.

 + **Linux commands** - run on the shell